 Step-by-step directions

-5. Place sliced tomatoes over the cheese in one layer, overlapping slightly.
+- Add tomatoes.
+Place sliced tomatoes over the cheese in one layer, overlapping slightly.
 Season with salt and pepper.

-6. Bake in the oven until pastry is golden brown, about 20 minutes.
+- Bake.
+Bake in the oven until pastry is golden brown, about 20 minutes.
 Remove from the oven and let tart rest 5 minutes in the pan, then place on a serving platter.
 Garnish with fresh thyme, slice and serve!

 Recipe tips and FAQs

+This tart makes a great appetizer or a small meal.
+Serve with a green salad and you have an incredible meal.
 Use all red tomatoes or make a rainbow using a variety of green, yellow, orange and red tomatoes.

 Love brie as much as I do?
 Try it in these other unique recipes: